 - Order the business to deposit the benefits in the Consumer Welfare Fund, when it is impossible to identify and return such benefits to the consumers.

-- Impose penalty on the profiteer or cancel its registration.
+- Impose a penalty on the profiteer or cancel its registration.

-The NAA is empowered to take Suo Motu action apart from acting on the recommendations of standing committee.
+The NAA is empowered to take Suo Motu action apart from acting on the recommendations of the standing committee.
 The authority is to be headed by a Secretary level officer and assisted by four technical members.
 Additional Directorate General of Safeguards shall hold the office of secretary to the authority.
-It has a three tier structure with a standing committee on Anti-profiteering, State level screening committee and the apex body being the NAA.
-The standing committee is empowered to refer those cases which require a detailed enquiry, to the Directorate General of Safeguards who gives his recommendations to the NAA, post investigation.
-The authority is entitled to give its verdict within 3 months from the date of receipt of report from the Directorate General of Safeguards.
-The authority takes up the cases of mass importance only.
+It has a three-tier structure with a standing committee on Anti-profiteering, State level screening committee and the apex body being the NAA.
+The standing committee is empowered to refer those cases which require a detailed enquiry, to the Directorate General of Safeguards who gives his recommendations to the NAA, post-investigation.
+The authority is entitled to give its verdict within 3 months from the date of receipt of a report from the Directorate General of Safeguards.
+The authority takes up cases of mass importance only.
 The orders of the NAA can be appealed against, only in the high court.